 "Well, doctor, I have another question I would like to ask you."
-He kindly said:

-"Certainly, I will answer any and all questions you may wish to ask if I can."
+He kindly said: "Certainly, I will answer any and all questions you may wish to ask if I can."

-As I had learned that a cake of soap would play the dickens with an electric battery, I proceeded to ask him what effect two quarts of beer would have on the sensory and motor nerves of a man if you poured it into his stomach or electric jar?
-The doctor hesitated for a minute, and said:

-"It would make a d-d fool of him," and then added: "Darn your ignorance of electricity."
+As I had learned that a cake of soap would play the dickens with an electric battery, I proceeded to ask him what effect two quarts of beer would have on the sensory and motor nerves of a man if you poured them into his stomach, or his electric jar?
+The doctor hesitated for a minute, and said: "It would make a d-d fool of him, " and then added: " Darn your ignorance of electricity."

 I asked him what fever was?
 He said that depended on what kind of fever I wanted to know about.
 I asked him if there was more than one kind of fever, as I knew nothing of but one kind of heat.
-He went on and told me of typhoid-bilious, scarlet fever, and had a plenty of fevers, but my ignorance had been so dense as to not let me see but one kind of heat in all nature, which was the result of electricity in motion, its intensity only marking the degrees of its actions.
+He went on and told me of typhoid, bilious, scarlet fever, and he had plenty of fevers, but my ignorance had been so dense as to not let me see but one kind of heat in all nature, which was the result of electricity in motion, its intensity only marking the degrees of its action.

-I gave it as my view that all kinds of nerves had centres from which all necessary nerves branched off and supplied all forces for blood vessels, muscles, and other parts of the body, and plainly told him to get out of the old ruts of ignorance with nothing but pills and stupidity behind it.
-I asked him to think what effect we would get if we should cut the vasomotor nerves in two.
+I gave it as my view that all kinds of nerves had centres from which all nerves branched off and supplied force for blood vessels, muscles, and other parts of the body, and I plainly told him to get out of the old rut of ignorance which had nothing but pills and stupidity behind it.
+I asked him to think what effect we would get if we should cut the vaso-motor nerves in two.

-"Could the blood vessels act to force blood through the body and keep life in motion, or should we cut a motor nerve of a limb, could it move?
-If not, what would you expect if you ligate a limb so tightly as to cut off nerve supply?
+"Could the blood vessels act, force blood through the body and keep life in motion, or if we should cut a motor nerve of a limb, could it move?
+If not, what would you expect, if you ligate a limb so tightly as to cut off nerve supply?
 Would you expect that limb to be able to move?
 If not, would you not get a similar effect on the heart or lungs by interfering with the sensory ganglion at any point between the brain and heart?
-If so, why not suspend sensation and stop excitement of heart and slacken the velocity of blood that was simply obeying the mandates of electricity that had charge of the motor nerves, causing by its too great action the heat which you call fever in all diseases.
+If so, why not suspend sensation and stop excitement of heart and slacken the velocity of blood that was simply obeying the mandates of the electricity that had charge of the motor nerves, causing by its too great action the heat which you call fever in all such diseases.
 Do you not address all your remedies or drugs to the nerves that control the blood and other fluids of the body?"

-I gave the doctor a few hows and whys by placing my fingers on the nerves that govern the blood of the bowels and brain.
+I gave the doctor a few "howl and whys by placing my fingers on the nerves that govern the blood of the bowels and brain.

-At this time he said: "You have discovered that which all philosophers have sought and failed to find for two thousand years," adding:
+At this time he said: "You have discovered that

-"I am no fool, and as a doctor of medicine I have read all history and know such was never known before.
-Your town has a lot of medical doctors who are as dumb as asses, to be within ten blocks of you for five years and not know the truths of the science you have unfolded here under their noses."
+for which all philosophers have sought for two thousand years and have failed to find, " adding: "I am no fool, and as a doctor of medicine I have read all history and know that such philosophy was never known before.
+Your town has a lot of medical doctors who are as dumb as asses, to live within ten blocks of you for five years and not know the truths of the science you have unfolded here under their noses. "